 I like to call my approach ‘Photography Without Ego’

-I love animals and I’m a raw vegan, but I won’t force my views on anyone.
-I love peace and quiet, I get that in my office or out on favourite walks in Charnwood Forest, but rarely in my house with two very noisy daughters.
+I love animals and I’m a vegan.
+I adore peace and quiet, I get that in my office or out on favourite walks in Charnwood Forest, but rarely in my house with two very noisy teenage daughters.
 Living self-sufficient and totally off grid in a country in the tropics is a dream of mine.
-I’m happily married to my wife Jo, for 26 years now and we have two daughters, Neve (15) and Maya (12), and two mad cats.
+I’m happily married to my wife Jo, for 27 years now and we have two daughters, Neve (15) and Maya (12), and two mad cats.
 The pic below is a few years old…

 If I had to describe my personality, the following words would fit the bill.
 They’re the words used to describe my INFJ or ‘Advocate’ personality type.

 Creative, Insightful, Decisive, Passionate, Altruistic, Sensitive, Private, Perfectionist, Honest, Loyal, Open-minded, Fair, Professional, Introverted, Rational, Logical, Independent, Adaptable, Trustworthy.

 Take a Myers-Briggs test to find out your personality type!